 There are several types of degree programs in the UK: Foundation, Bachelor’s, Master’s, and Doctorates or PhDs; all of which are all globally recognized qualifications.
-You can choose either a 3-year undergraduate degree in England and Wales and graduate with a Bachelor of Arts (BA) or Bachelor of Science (BSc), or a 4-year sandwich course which includes one year of professional experience in industry or a year studying abroad.
+You can choose either a 3-year undergraduate degree in England, Wales and Northern Ireland and graduate with a Bachelor of Arts (BA) or Bachelor of Science (BSc), or a 4-year sandwich course which includes one year of professional experience in industry or a year studying abroad.

 If you choose to study in Scotland, you can study and graduate with an MA (Master of Arts) or MSc (Master of Science) degree after 4 years.
 These are undergraduate degrees in Scotland as opposed to graduate degrees and are not equivalent to a Master’s degree you would take after a Bachelor’s degree.
 They are more similar to the North American undergraduate degrees in that you can take a more varied range of subject areas.
 (The North American system is actually based on the Scottish system!)
 However, you still declare a main focus from the start of the UK degree program (though this can be changed during your studies) and it still tends to be more focused from the beginning of the degree program than a typical Canadian degree.